prefect.orion.orchestration.rules

 A convenience method that generates input parameters for orchestration rules.

-Source code in prefect/orion/orchestration/rules.py
+Source code in prefect/server/orchestration/rules.py

 def exit_context(self):